-The SSSI was designated for its limestone woodland, grassland, lichens and invertebrates and for the limestone geology and caves.
-The underground interest above which the route passes contains features of cave passage morphology, sediment sequences and cave formations.
+The SSSI was designated for its ancient semi-natural woodland, scrub communities, grassland, and invertebrates and for the limestone geology and geomorphology and cave fossil deposits.

 The Natural Zone designation comprises habitats falling within the Section 3 map defined by the Wildlife and Countryside Amendment Act 1985 as areas whose natural beauty it is particularly important to conserve.